meyfa/CobolCraft/README.md

 The official Minecraft (Java Edition) server and client applications contain large amounts of data such as:

-* block and item types
-* entity types
+* block, item, and entity types
 * biomes
 * protocol IDs for packets
 * tags (e.g., which blocks are mineable with a pickaxe)
+* recipes
+* loot tables (e.g., what items a block drops when broken, and under which conditions)

 The CobolCraft `Makefile` has a target to download the .jar and extract this data as JSON, which is used in two ways:

-* at compile-time to automatically generate COBOL code, such as for loot tables of all the block types
+* at compile-time to automatically generate COBOL code, such as for block loot tables
 * at runtime to load the data into memory.

 A custom-built generic JSON parser (written in COBOL and fully unit-tested) is used for both tasks.